Intuitive machines A spacecraft has landed on the lunar surface, in a historic first for a private company.

 Flight controllers confirmed the landing at 5:23 p.m.
 CST, although the exact condition of the spacecraft is unclear as engineers work to refine its signal with the lander.

-"What we can confirm without a doubt is that our equipment is on the surface of the moon and we are transmitting," said mission director and CTO of Intuitive Machines, Tim Crain.
-"Congratulations to the IM team, we'll see how much more we can achieve."
+“What we can confirm without a doubt is that our team is on the surface of the moon and we are transmitting,” said mission director and CTO of Intuitive Machines Tim Crain.
+“Congratulations to the IM team, we’ll see how much more can be achieved.”

 “Houston, Odysseus has found its new home,” he added.

-“What an extraordinary effort,” CEO Steve Altemus said after landing.
-“I know it's been a nail-biter so far, but we're on the surface and we're streaming.
+“What an extraordinary effort,” said CEO Steve Altemus after landing.
+“I know it’s been a nail-biter so far, but we’re on the surface and we’re transmitting.
 Welcome to the Moon.”

 The company managed to make the landing even though the spacecraft's laser rangefinders, which determine essential variables such as altitude and horizontal speed, were broken.
 Instead, the lander took advantage of one of the payloads on board, NASA's Doppler laser and lidar sensors, to guide the spacecraft toward the lunar surface.